FernleafSystems/Shield-Security-for-WordPress/readme.txt

 ### CrowdSec Partnership

-Shield is the only WordPress security plugin to form strategic partnerships to bring powerful protection to your WordPress sites.
-With our CrowdSec integration, your WordPress sites benefit from crowd-sourced IP Block Lists so your site can block malicious bots before they can do any damage.
+Shield is the only WordPress security plugin with strategic partnerships that bring powerful protection to your WordPress sites.
+With our CrowdSec integration, your WordPress sites benefit from crowd-sourced IP Block Lists so your site can block malicious bots before they can do any damage whatsoever.

 ### All The Features You'll Absolutely Love

-* Exclusive [silentCAPTCHA Security](https://shsec.io/ju) - exclusive bot-detection alternative to Google reCAPTCHA and CloudFlare Turnstile.
+* Exclusive [silentCAPTCHA Security](https://shsec.io/ju) - WordPress-specific bot-detection alternative to Google reCAPTCHA and CloudFlare Turnstile.
-* [Automatic Bot & IP Blocking](https://shsec.io/j0) - score-based security intelligence to block bad bots.
+* [Automatic Bot & IP Blocking](https://shsec.io/j0) - reputation-based security intelligence to block repeat offenders automatically.
 * **Instant Bad Bot Blocking with [our exclusive CrowdSec Security integration](https://shsec.io/l5)**
 * Easy To Understand Security Dashboard that highlights quick wins and areas to rapidly improve site security
 * [ShieldPRO] [Artificial Intelligence based PHP Malware Detection](https://shsec.io/lf)